ericoporto/Chove-Agora/README.md

 I made this so I could run his code in a simple Raspberry Pi, instead of the Google Cloud.
 I also needed to translate it to my language, which is Brazilian Portuguese.

-Both main functions can be scheduled via Cron.
+Both main functions can be scheduled via Cron (using `crontab -e`).
+Remember the folders shown here must match to where you've placed the files - using `git clone`.

 ###1 - A forecast tweet.